In this Article

 The family is the smallest building block of society, and no doubt, the most important one as well!
 Having strong familial bonds provides support and a safe environment which are necessary for an individual’s development.

-When is World Family Day Celebrated?
+When is World Family Day Celebrated in 2020?

 The History of International Day of Families